 - Place the chicken breasts on the sheet pan; scatter the potatoes around the chicken.
 Coat the potatoes in cooking spray and season with salt and pepper.

-- Return the pan to the oven and bake for an additional 20 minutes.
+- Place in the oven and bake for 40 minutes.
 Broil for an additional 3-5 minutes or until bacon is browned and crispy.

 - Serve immediately, with chopped parsley as a garnish if desired.